This is an update of a 2015 article by Sejal Sukhadwala.

 By the time McCormack has finished grilling onions outdoors for around 100 people — the largest calçotada she’s helmed — she is sunburnt and has red freckles all over her face and arms.
 She sits down to explain that although calçotades are gradually becoming popular in Spain outside Catalonia, many Spanish people have never experienced them — so to be able to do so in London is very special indeed.

-McCormack is doing more calçotades this year at Boqueria Acre Lane on 15th and 22nd February.
+McCormack is doing more calçotades this year at Boqueria, Acre Lane on 21 and 28 February and 13 and 20 March.
 Costing £30, the menu will include calçots with romesco, various barbecued meats, dessert and a glass of wine or cava.
-She’ll also host calçotades at Homerton’s Adam and Eve pub on 3rd and 11th March, with the same cost and menu.
-More dates will be announced throughout the season.